-- A bicycle parkway in each of the region's Mobility Corridors within the MPA boundary to provide transportation options in these corridors. - A network of bicycle parkways spaced approximately every two miles, that connect to and/or through every town and regional center, many regional destinations and to most employment and industrial land areas and regional parks and natural areas (all areas are connected by regional bikeways, the next functional class of bicycle routes). - A network of regional bikeways that connect to the bicycle parkways, providing an interconnected regional network.
-Local bikeways connect to bicycle parkways and regional bikeways. - Regional bicycle districts.
-Regional and town centers and station communities were identified as bicycle districts, as well as pedestrian districts.
+- A bicycle parkway in each of the region's Mobility Corridors (see Section 3.3.1) providing high-quality bicycle transportation options in these corridors. - A network of bicycle parkways spaced approximately every two miles, that connects to and/or through every town and regional center, many regional destinations and to most employment and industrial land areas and regional parks and natural areas (all areas are connected by regional bikeways, the next functional class of bicycle routes). - A network of regional bikeways that connect to the bicycle parkways, providing an interconnected regional network.
+Local bikeways connect to bicycle parkways and regional bikeways.